Wologman/Geospatial/GeoPandas.md

 We could build a GeoDataFrame from scratch, by assigning a CRS (Using an EPSG number), and creating the Shapely geometry objects for each row, asigning those to the `geometry` field.

-From a Pandas DataFrame with lat and long fields to a GeoPandas GeoDataFrame:
+From a Pandas DataFrame with latitude and longitude fields to a GeoPandas GeoDataFrame:

 Starting with this dataframe `schools`: